benediktschmitt/py-ts3/README.md

 	import ts3

-	# The examples package already contains this implementation:
+	# The examples package already contains this implementation.
+	# Note, that the ts3.examples.viewer module has an helpful class to build
+	# channel tree of a virtual server: *ChannelTreeNode*.
 	from ts3.examples.viewer import view

 	with ts3.TS3Connection("localhost") as ts3conn: